Navideck/Romo-iOS-SDK/README.md

 ### Which Romo works with the app and SDK?
 Any Romo with either 30pin or lightning port.
 This includes Romo models 3A, 3B, 3L.

-### Which iPhone work with Romo?
+### Which iPhone works with Romo?
-iPhone 3GS and above. iPhone 6 needs some squeezing but works just fine. iPhone SE is the last *Romo sized* iPhone that fits like a glove.
+iPhone 3GS and above. iPhone SE fits like a glove. iPhone 6, 7 and 8 need some squeezing but fit just fine. iPhone X is too big.

 ### Which iOS versions are compatible with Romo?
 The *Romo X* app and SDK work from **iOS 6.0** up to **iOS 12**!
 Yes, iOS 12!